EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

 - They either Support or Reject a Proposal.
   - Reject is the default.
   - Support is a positive vote for the Proposal.
+- Example
+  - If you are planing to support for a proposal, You first have to find the Unique ID of the proposal.
+  - Then vote for the candidate with the Evernode CLI `evernode governance vote <candidate id>`
+    - Ex :- `evernode governance vote 0000000001ADDE77BB4F24A964B28DF299F084148F19E34B16E7BE4E5BC8E390`
+  - If you have vote for a candidate, your support vote will be sent for the candidate in every heartbeat you send on that moment onwards
+  - If you need to undo your vote (remove the support vote), you can do that with the Evernode CLI `evernode governance unvote <candidate id>`
+    - Ec :- `evernode governance unvote 0000000001ADDE77BB4F24A964B28DF299F084148F19E34B16E7BE4E5BC8E390`
+  - From this moment onwards your support vote will be excluded from your heartbeats.
+  - **Note: You cannot support vote for two new hook change candidates same time.
+You have to unvote before you vote for another.
+If the candidate you have voted is elected, rejected or withdrawn you have to unvote to clear it from your governance config to discontinue voting**
+  - **Note: You can support vote for two candidates in different types (`dud host` and `new hook`) at the same time.
+If you have supported for two or more in different types, multiple heartbeat (vote) transactions will be sent for each candidate**

 ### Electing a Proposal